 Every competent trial attorney recognizes the importance of establishing a clear case theme.
 Mock trials help attorneys refocus or even identify compelling case themes.
-In a 1997 bad faith case where mock trials were conducted, the plaintiff's attorney had to deal with an issue involving his client's misrepresentation on an application form.
-The attorney selected a theme which emphasized that, while his client admitted making a mistake in judgment, the insurance company had made several serious misrepresentations but refused to acknowledge any of them.
-To the attorney's surprise, many members of the mock trial panel could not award damages to the plaintiff who lied on an insurance application, even when the insurer's conduct was far worse.
+In a 1997 bad faith case where mock trials were conducted, the plaintiff's attorney had to deal with an issue involving his client's misrepresentation on an insurance application.
+The attorney selected a theme which emphasized that, while his client admitted making a mistake in judgment, the insurance company had made several misrepresentations and refused to acknowledge any of them.
+To the attorney's surprise, many members of the mock trial panel refused to award damages to the plaintiff who admittedly lied on an insurance application, even when the insurer's conduct was far worse.
 The attorney decided to change the entire case theme to show that all of the misrepresentations in the application hinged upon the insurance company's misconduct and, as a result of this change, subsequent mock trial panels looked much more favorably upon the case and even awarded punitive damages.
 The attorney took the case to trial using the new theme, and the trial results were consistent with the mock trial results.
 Accordingly, this was a case where mock trials were critical in turning what could have been a bad result into a good one.

 C. Case and Witness Evaluation

 Mock trials are an important tool in evaluating liability, damages, and juror impressions of witnesses.
-While it is possible for two jury panels seeing identical facts to reach opposite verdicts, where several panels consistently reach the same result there is little likelihood a new panel will reach an opposite result.
+While it is possible for two jury panels seeing identical facts to reach opposite verdicts, where several panels consistently reach the same result, there is little likelihood a new panel will reach an opposite result.
 Likewise, if panels repeatedly seem confused about the meaning of certain evidence, something must be done to clarify the message.

 In a case involving a complicated contract dispute, the defense conducted several mock trials using different case themes for each panel.
 Every panel found for plaintiff and awarded large damages regardless of which theme defendant used.
 As a result, defendant learned no matter which arguments the defense used, jurors always awarded plaintiff substantial damages.
-Once defendant recognized the case was unwinnable, the company settled with plaintiff at a fraction of what a jury would likely have awarded.
+Once the defendant recognized the case was unwinnable, the defendent's company settled with plaintiff at a fraction of what a jury would likely have awarded.

 In a product liability case involving the death of plaintiffs' child, a defendant manufacturer held mock trials to determine whether there was any way to avoid liability, given the tragedy of the accident and the sympathy any jury would have for the two parents.
 To the surprise of the defendant, the jurors found that even though the accident was tragic, the parents were at fault and awarded a defense verdict.
 While the defendant expected some jurors might have this reaction, the defendant was amazed to learn that every mock juror believed the parents were the exclusive cause of the accident.
 Accordingly, what defendant perceived to be a multimillion dollar liability case became a case the defendant was ready to take to trial.